acfr/cam_lidar_calibration/README.md

 ### 2. Scan a static scene without the chessboard

 Using the rqt_reconfigure window, modify the values of the x,y and z axes limits to such that it only shows a scene where there are no moving subjects in the scene.
 For example, we work in a big lab where there is constant movement of people.
 Using the rqt_reconfigure we are able to isolate a region of interest in in our point cloud.
 Once you are happy with your static scene press 'Capture Background'.
-Once the background scene is captured, this package will perform background subtraction on every loop to automatically isolate new items in the scene.
+Once the background scene is captured, this package will perform background subtraction in every frame to automatically isolate new items in the scene.

 ### 3. First sample of the chessboard